AliSoftware/Dip/README.md

  There are very rare use cases when your application can recover from this kind of error.
 In most of the cases you can use `try!` to cause an exception at runtime if error was thrown or `try?` if a dependency is optional.
  This way `try!` serves as an additional mark for developers that resolution can fail.
+ Dip also provides helpful descriptions for errors that can occur when you call `resolve`.
+See the source code documentation to know more about that.

 ### Concrete Example